Two Negative Messages At the Roots of Your Harsh Inner Critic

 It can help to allow your adult perspective to come through so you can understand how and why your parents, teachers, caregivers, or other attachment figures felt the need to shame you.
 Notice any patterns- was there more shame about cleanliness, hygiene, or chores?
 Food, eating, or weight?
 School or sports achievement?
 Social interactions?
 All of the above?

-In EMDR therapy, we will go through these memories as they come up.
+In therapy, we can go through these memories as they come up.
 We’ll explore how they are related to each other and to your core self image.
-Starting with the very earliest time you were told these things, we’ll use reprocessing sessions to trace through memory “channels” and uncover the pathways they have created.
+Starting with the very earliest time you were told these things, we’ll use reprocessing sessions to trace through memory and experience to affect your current life and relationships.